-Students gain skills and knowledge in a range of engineering and manufacturing tasks which will enhance their entry-level employment prospects for apprenticeships, traineeships or general employment in an engineering-related workplace.
+The qualification MEM20422 provides students with skills and knowledge in a range of engineering and manufacturing tasks which will enhance their entry-level employment prospects for apprenticeships, traineeships or general employment in an engineering-related workplace.

-Typically commencing in Year 11 and delivered in the school workshops, during normal school hours as a part of the student's regular school timetable, the course is completed over a period of two (2) years.
-A student can only participate in a Blue Dog Training VETiS program with the permission of their school.
+The course will be delivered in the school workshops, during normal school hours as a part of the student's regular school timetable, the course is completed over a period of two (2) years.